webqit/webflo/README.md

 </details>
 </details>

-In all cases above, the convention for specifying URLs for a strategy accepts [URL patterns](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern) - against which URLs can be matched on the fly.
+In all cases above, the convention for specifying URLs for a strategy accepts an [URL patterns](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern) - against which URLs can be matched on the fly.
 For example, to place all files in an `/image` directory (and subdirectories) on the *Cache First* strategy, the pattern `/image/*` can be used.
 To place all `.svg` files in an `/icons` directory (including subdirectories) on the *Cache Only* strategy, the pattern `/icons/*.svg` can be used.
 (Specifically for the *Cache Only* strategy, patterns are resolved at Service Worker build-time, and each pattern must match, at least, a file.)

 <details>
 <summary>Example...</summary>